3 Packages

 ## [1] "John Smith <John.Smith@email.io>"

-.Rproj files are plain text files with various settings for the IDE.
-We were able to run devtools::load_all() above without the presence of the Build pane because the IDE displays the Build pane after reading the fields in the .Rproj file.
+.Rproj files are plain text files with various configurations for the RStudio IDE.
+We were able to run devtools::load_all() above without the presence of the Build pane because RStudio displays the Build pane after reading the fields in the .Rproj file.

 The quickest way to access the fields in the .Rproj file is under Tools > Project Options….

-Tools > Project Options… provide access to the project-level options.
+Selecting Tools > Project Options… will provide us access to the project-level options.
 For example, fields 2 - 4 are available under General, 5 - 8 affect the Code options, and the final two fields deal with Sweave.

 The default settings were created when we selected the Shiny app project from the New Project Wizard in the last chapter.

-I’ve placed the .Rproj file from sap with the example .Rproj file from R Packages, (2ed) side-by-side so you can compare them below:5
+I’ve placed the .Rproj file from sap with the example .Rproj file from R Packages, (2ed) side-by-side so you can compare them below:7

 (a) .Rproj files